caezsar/puppet-nginx/README.md

 ```

-To define some upstream backends servers that you will be using to redirect requests for your domain.
+Define some upstream backends servers that you will be using to redirect requests for your domain.
 You can define as many upstream servers as required.
 Just specify the name of the upstream backend and insert new items containing `server` directives, comments, load balancing methods, 'Passive Health Checks' for each server line or other upstream block settings.
 The advantage of this approach is that you can insert as many backend servers as required.

 ```